danieljcave/inphysical-plans/README.md

 </details>

 ### View Blog Post
-All users are able to view anyone blog post weither they are logged in or not, Users that are not logged in are not able to interact with the post such as like or comment on posts.
-If they are not logged in a prompt at the comment section informs them to sign in if they want to interect with the post.
+All users are able to view anyone's blog post whether they are logged in or not, Users that are not logged in are not able to interact with the post such as like or commenting on posts.
+If they are not logged in a prompt at the comment section informs them to sign in if they want to interact with the post.

-The Blog post displays the users Title, author name and date created.
-Along with a link to the users profile.
+The Blog post displays the user's Title, author name and date created.
+Along with a link to the user's profile.
-If the user that is viewing the blog is the blogs author, they will have the options to update and delete the post and will have 2 buttons avalible only to them.
+If the user that is viewing the blog is the blog's author, they will have the option to update and delete the post and will have 2 buttons available only to them.

-Following down the page all of the blogs contenet is posts as the user created it and displays as edited.
+Following down the page all of the blog content is posted as the user created it and displayed as edited.

 Next is the like and comment section.
-The page has both like and comment counts that increase and decress depending on the total likes and comments.
-If the user would like to leave feedback or ask question or have a conversation they can post a comment and will display in order.
+The page has both like and comment counts that increase and decrease depending on the total likes and comments.
+If the user would like to leave feedback ask questions or have a conversation they can post a comment and will display in order.

 ![view blog post](/readME-assets/features/view_post.png)